Houston Texans fans on the sidewalk of Society Sports and Spirits in Denver, Colorado.

 National Football League

 The following sports bars are considered to be friendly to fans of the Houston Texans.
-Some of them are full fledged team hangouts.
+Some of them are full fledged Houston Texan fan hangouts.

-Bars close and fans migrate to other establishments.
-Sometimes bars decide to broadcast other events.
-So always call ahead to make sure the bar is going to broadcast the game you want to watch.
+Therefore, it is always a good idea to call ahead to make sure the bar is going to broadcast the game you want to watch.

 - Coaches Pub Midtown – 2204 Louisiana Street, Houston, Texas.
 Telephone: (713) 751-1970.